devflowinc/ruby-sdk/docs/ChunkApi.md

 > <SearchChunkQueryResponseBody> search_chunk(tr_dataset, search_chunk_data)

-search
+Search

-search  This route provides the primary search functionality for the API.
+Search  This route provides the primary search functionality for the API.
 It can be used to search for chunks by semantic similarity, full-text similarity, or a combination of both.
 Results' `chunk_html` values will be modified with `<b>` tags for sub-sentence highlighting.

 ### Examples